Baltimore Turns the Tide

 Marker series.
 This marker is included in the Star Spangled Banner National Historic Trail marker series.

 Location.
 39° 17.046′ N, 76° 36.75′ W. Marker is in Baltimore, Maryland.
 Marker is on Light Street.
-Touch for map.
 The marker is near the entrance to the Baltimore Visitor Center in the Inner Harbor.
-Marker is in this post office area: Baltimore MD 21202, United States of America.
+Touch for map

 Categories. • War of 1812 •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 24, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 748 times since then.
+This page has been viewed 776 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on December 24, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.